TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Attack Scenarios

 \section{Attack Scenarios}

-In this section we present simple running examples to illustrate our new membership inference attacks using transfer learning.

 We consider a small startup company (or small hospital) $\cstart$ that has only small datasets of images (e.g., face images, X-ray images) and wants to achieve higher performance of image classification.
 Then a big company (or large hospital) $\cbig$, that possesses large datasets of images, provides a part of their ML model to the startup $\cstart$.
-Specifically, the big company $\cbig$ pre-trains a deep neural network $\fS$ from a large training dataset $\DStrain$ in the source domain, and the startup $\cstart$ reuses the shallow layers $\gS$ of the model $\fS$ to construct another network $\fT$ using a significantly small dataset $\DTtrain$ in the target domain.
-The big company $\cbig$ also offers a machine learning as a service (MLaaS) to customers via a black-box API.
-This service enables the customers to query an arbitrary input to obtain $\fS$'s output.
-Note that the big company $\cbig$ does not allow white-box access to the whole source model $\fS$ to the customers, because otherwise a lot of membership information can be leaked by all the parameters of $\fS$~\cite{Nasr_SP19}.
+Specifically, $\cbig$ pre-trains a deep neural network $\fS$ from a large training dataset $\DStrain$ in the source domain, and the startup $\cstart$ reuses the shallow layers $\gS$ of $\fS$ to construct another network $\fT$ using a significantly small dataset $\DTtrain$ in the target domain.
+The big company $\cbig$ also offers a machine learning as a service (MLaaS) to general consumers via a black-box API.
+This service enables the general consumers to query an arbitrary input to obtain $\fS$'s output.
+Note that the big company $\cbig$ does not allow white-box access to the whole source model $\fS$ to the general consumers, because otherwise a lot of membership information can be leaked by the parameters of $\fS$~\cite{Nasr_SP19}.

-Our attack scenario is that the startup company $\cstart$ leaks the shallow layers $\gS$ e.g., by illegal access, malware infection, or internal fraud.
-Then we consider an adversary $\Atk$ who has black-box access to the deep neural network $\fS$ through the black-box API and has all the parameters of the shallow layers $\gS$ for the purpose of transfer learning (\Fig{fig:first:scenario}).
+Our attack scenario is that the startup company $\cstart$, which obtains the transferred model $\gS$ by signing a contract with the big company $\cbig$, leaks the shallow layers $\gS$ e.g., by illegal access, malware infection, or internal fraud.
+Note that even if the startup company $\cstart$ trains $\fT$ with the fine-tuning approach, $\gS$ can be leaked by $\cstart$.
+Then we consider an adversary $\Atk$ who has black-box access to the deep neural network $\fS$ through an API and has all the parameters of the shallow layers $\gS$ for the purpose of transfer learning (\Fig{fig:first:scenario}).
 The adversary $\Atk$ performs a black-box membership inference attack on $\fS$ to learn whether a specific sensitive image $x$ is included in the training dataset $\DStrain$.
-Although $\gS$ alone extracts only task-independent low-level features and may not directly be used to construct membership inference attacks, we show that $\gS$ can be used to strengthen the shadow training to mount a stronger adversary against $\fS$ in Section~\ref{sec:MIA-TST}.
+Although $\gS$ alone extracts only task-independent low-level features and may not directly be used to construct membership inference attacks, we show that $\gS$ can be used to strengthen the shadow training to mount a stronger adversary against $\fS$.
 This implies that transfer learning can increase the vulnerability to the privacy breach from the source model $\fS$.